Nelkeys/nacos-aksuchapter-app/NACOS AKSU App.md

 ## Code Structure

-The code for the AK22 Class App is organized into the following files:
+The code for the NACOS AKSU App is organized into the following files:

 - `index.html`: This is the main HTML file that loads the app.
 - `css/index.css`: This file contains the CSS styles for the app.